Do you tend to overanalyze and overthink every email you get or write?

 Case #1: When emojis aren’t enough to convey tone

-Although emojis are widely used in correspondence — to illustrate, 77% of people used emojis at work in 2020 — sometimes, they just don’t have enough power to convey tone.
+Although emojis are widely used in correspondence — to illustrate, 77% of people reported using emojis at work — sometimes, they just don’t have enough power to convey tone.

 Namely, in his book The Universal Sense: How Hearing Shapes the Mind, Seth Horowitz, an auditory neuroscientist, explains that we’re picking and processing heard information in only about 50 milliseconds or less.

-Aside from that, we’re also picking emotional signals from people we listen to.
+Aside from that, we’re also picking up emotional signals from people we listen to.

-So, that’s the nuance that we’re missing when using emails for communication with our colleagues or business associates.
+That’s the nuance we often lack when using emails to communicate with colleagues or business associates.

 Case #2: When you want to get things resolved quickly